 People are willing to do anything for the safety of a friend or loved one.
 If you're the friend or loved one, you can play this to your advantage for material or emotional gain.
 All you have to do is "disappear," leave a ransom note, and everyone will think you're being held captive.
 The best part is you don't have to put yourself in actual danger to get the benefits of people going out of their way to save you.

-- The second episode of Detective Conan has him solve the kidnapping of the daughter of a bigshot company-president which starts OUT as a Faked Kidnapping designed to make her overworked father spend more time with her (she even got the good-natured Butler to help), but turns real when an actual criminal kidnaps he from the family restaurant where she'd been waiting out the fake kidnapping.
+- The second episode of Case Closed has him solve the kidnapping of the daughter of a bigshot company-president which starts OUT as a Faked Kidnapping designed to make her overworked father spend more time with her (she even got the good-natured Butler to help), but turns real when an actual criminal kidnaps him from the family restaurant where she'd been waiting out the fake kidnapping.
 It's up to Conan to save the day!

 - Mobile Fighter G Gundam: Maria Louise does this with the help of Domon in order for the latter to fight George de Sand.
 However, George later reveals he knew about that anyways.